freva-org/freva-nextgen/docs/source/index.rst

   metadata categories, aiding you in identifying the most relevant data for your research.

+- :ref:`overview`: With help of the ``GET /overview`` method you can check wich Data Reference Syntax and how the search facets in earch standard are defined.

-- Generating Intake-ESM Catalogues: The ``GET /intake_catalogue`` lets you seamlessly generate Intake-ESM catalogues from your search queries.
+- :ref:`intake`: The ``GET /intake_catalogue`` lets you seamlessly
+  generate Intake-ESM catalogues from your search queries.
   Intake-ESM is a powerful data cataloging tool widely used in Earth System Model (ESM) analysis.
 This integration allows you to create curated